Tapered Annual Allowance

 What is adjusted income?

-Adjusted income is similar to threshold income but is a factor in employer pension contributions.
+Adjusted income, as defined by the Income Tax Act, is similar to threshold income but is a factor in employer pension contributions.
 This is done, so employees can’t avoid the tapering by maximising employer contributions.

 The formula for calculating this is: